andy-reiu/dosesyncfront/README.md

 Schedules and data can also be exported as PDFs for reporting and offline use.

 ---
-DoseSync Frontend is built with React and communicates with the backend via REST APIs.
+DoseSync Frontend is built with Vue and communicates with the backend via REST APIs.
-This repository contains the client-side codebase responsible for the user experience and UI interactions.

 🚀 Features
-- Modern, responsive interface for daily/weekly injection planning
+- Responsive interface for daily/weekly injection planning
-- Secure login and role-based access
 - Real-time dose calculation feedback from backend
 - PDF export of schedules
 - Easy configuration of hospitals, isotopes, and user profiles
 - Seamless integration with the backend REST API
+- Account management

 🛠️ Tech Stack
 - Vue 3